Blog → Insurance Claims

 Step 1: Document the Hail Event

-• Look for ground markers: Dents in metal mailboxes, AC units, or vehicles help prove hail occurred
+• Look for ground markers: Dents in metal mailboxes, AC fins, and vehicle hoods are useful corroborating evidence

 Step 2: Conduct a Preliminary Inspection